 Probably no!
 Not because of any business reason or anything, it's just because of the timing.
 WordCamp Europe always happens in the month of Ramadan.
 We have spoken about this before, but nobody seems to care from the organizer.
 This time, it is was during the month of Ramadan, when we have to fast for a month.
 You can't really fast during travel, so this time we had to break our fast for 7 days straight during the trip, and right now I am making up for those.

 Next WordCamp Europe will be on June 14-16.
 When June 14/15 of 2018 is already projected for Eid-al-Fitr.
 This is the biggest yearly event for any Muslim.
-You see Islam is the 2nd largest religion is the world, with over 22% population of the entire planet, so over 1 out of 5 people is Muslim.
+You see Islam is the 2nd largest religion in the world, with over 22% population of the entire planet, so over 1 out of 5 people is Muslim.
 You would never see any WordCamp on Christmas or Thanksgiving.
 That will not be even a conversation, but nobody bothered about checking the date.

 Last year we tried to raise our voice in WP Tavern, but soon people came with their racist voice (* just look at the comment section).
-So, I did not bother to write in different site's comment section.
+So, I did not bother to write on different site's comment section.
 But, honestly, if you simply think this is wrong.
 You don't need to be a liberal or follower of anything, but when you choose to ignore a large or even small portion of community this is in a way direct racism.
 WordPress is open, a community that fights for making people's voice heard, we work to democratizing publication.
 Now, you could say maybe there is no Muslim in the organizer, so they did not know.
 That's true.
 I feel Muslims are very poorly presented in WordPress Community, so it's very possible, that they did not know, but when you are organizing a global event, you could have just Google Searched “major holiday on June 14-15, 2018” before fixing the date of such big event.
 It would have been very clear.